-My painted series has evolved from the previous collection using dress pattern shapes as a template for my new compositions.
+My newest painted series has evolved from the previous collections (Deconstructed and Threads) using dress pattern shapes and mark-making from tailoring patterns for my new compositions.
 These images suggest figures which appear mechanical because the origins are templates for the tailoring of second skins.
-The robotic features in my work appear to be self-assembling from the components which I use to create.
+The robotic features in some of these works appear to be self-assembling from the components which I use to create.

 There is a strong narrative running through Susan Washington's work that references her long involvement with collage, textiles, fashion and art.